elafargue/wizkers-doc/docs/building.md

 #Building Wizkers

-## Prerequisites
+## Prerequisites (all platforms)

 The only prerequisite for building (and running Wizkers in server mode) are NodeJS and npm.

-You will need to install a recent 0.10 version of NodeJS – Wizkers is not tested on Node 0.12 yet.
-You can refer to [this guide](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#debian-and-ubuntu-based-linux-distributions) for details on how to do this on Linux, in particular.
+You will need to install a recent version of NodeJS.
+This used to be a tricky requirement on Linux, but not anymore, since it is now easy to install Node JS using [most package managers](https://nodejs.org/en/download/package-manager/).

+Note that NodeJS is a project that evolves very fast, and pretty much 100% of all distributions out there ship with very outdated version of Node.
+Resist the temptation to use the version of Node that is shipped with your distribution, it won't work properly.
+Likewise, do not try to use you distribution's package manager to install Node sub-dependencies, those will also be outdated and will break.
+Like Python, NodeJS does not play very well with the classic packaging model, which is unfortunate but beyond the scope of this discussion...

+At the time of this writing, Wizkers can be built and run using **Node version 6.9.1** (aka "LTS" on the nodejs.org website).

 ### Platform-specific prerequisites

 #### MacOS

-You should be able to install all the building prerequisites on MacOS by simply visiting the [Nodejs.org](http://nodejs.org) side and download NodeJS version 10.X.
+No additional prerequisites.

-#### Beaglebone Black on Linux
+#### Linux (Debian and Ubuntu based Linux distributions)

-Assuming you are starting with a brand new BeagleBone Black, you have a choice of operating systems.
-At the moment (August 2015), the BBB team seems to favour Debian as the official distribution, so this is what we will use.
-Installation of the OS image is beyond the scope of this guide, but you can find more information about this at [Beagleboard.org](http://beagleboard.org/latest-images).

-The reference image used in the build instructions below is `Base Image: BBB-eMMC-flasher-debian-7.8-console-armhf-2015-03-01-2gb`
+We assume here that you are starting with a computer/server/board running on Debian or Ubuntu Linux, or a variant.
+This includes for instance most Beaglebone images, Rapsberry Pi, etc. Installation of Linux itself is out of the scope of this document.

-Once your BBB has booted up, you will need to install the basic development toolchains, as well as NodeJS and git:
+On a new installation, you will need to install the basic development toolchains, as well as NodeJS and git:

 ```bash
 sudo apt-get update